MisganaGetachew/BeGena-Player/README.md

 Introduction:
 Welcome to the BeGena-Player Application!
-This Java-based application offers a delightful and easy-to-use platform for playing, pausing, skipping, and replaying your favorite songs.
+This Java-based application offers a delightful and easy-to-use platform for playing, pausing,  and replaying your favorite songs.
 With a user-friendly interface, you can also add new songs to your playlist, search for specific tracks, and adjust the playback progress using sliders.

-##### **Key Concepts:**
+##### **Tools Used:*
+Java programming Language
+Javafx GUI
+Junit

-##### FXML:
+##### Configuration :

-Definition: FXML (JavaFX Markup Language) is used to define the layout of the user interface.
-Purpose: Simplifies the creation of visually appealing interfaces for JavaFX applications.
+### Installation
+1. Clone the repository: `git clone https://github.com/MisganaGetachew/BeGena-Player.git`
+2. Navigate to the project directory: `cd BeGena-Player`

 ##### JavaFX:
 Definition: JavaFX is a powerful Java library for creating desktop applications with stunning user interfaces.